 Ronaldo scores 100th Premier League goal as Man Utd star brings up century against Arsenal

+Ronaldo points to sky in moving tribute for deceased baby son as he celebrates scoring 100th Premier League goal for Man Utd

-Cristiano Ronaldo has scored his 100th goal in the Premier League, with the Manchester United star continuing his recent hot streak in the final third in a meeting with Arsenal at Emirates Stadium.
+Cristiano Ronaldo has scored his 100th goal in the Premier League, with the Manchester United star marking the strike against Arsenal by pointing to the sky in tribute to his recently deceased son.

+Ronaldo was back in the United team for the first time since he and his partner Georgina Rodriguez announced that their baby son had passed away.

+The Portugal international struck in the first half of the clash to pull one back for his side after they went 2-0 down and subsequently paid tribute to his child following the tragedy.

 Ronaldo scored 118 goals across all competitions during his first stint at United between 2003 and 2009, including 84 in the Premier League, and has boosted that tally significantly since returning to Old Trafford last summer.